Sylvester Clarke: English County cricket

 Clarke played with great distinction for English county side Surrey for a decade starting in 1979, becoming one of the leading wicket takers in the County Championship.
 Clarke received his county cap in 1980 and his benefit year in 1987.
 In 1988 he took 63 wickets for Surrey at 14.50 while he also displayed his powerful and adventurous batting prowess, scoring a century (out of an 8th-wicket partnership of 151 with Jack Richards) from only 61 balls in 1981 (and winning the Walter Lawrence Trophy in the process).
 In 1982 he helped Surrey to win the NatWest Trophy, taking 4/10 in 7 overs and winning the man of the match award in the semi-final against County Champions elect Middlesex, taking all of the first four wickets to fall.
-He also took 2/17 in 11.2 almost equally miserly overs in the final against Warwickshire.
+He also took 2/17 in 11.2 overs in the final against Warwickshire.

+Later life

 Clarke retired from first-class cricket in 1990 with 942 wickets at 19.52, including three hat-tricks.
 Returning to Barbados, he continued to play club cricket in Bridgetown and served as a net bowler for touring national sides, proving as dangerous as anything the touring team had faced all tour.
 He worked as a carpenter.

+Death

 In November 1999 Clarke complained of feeling unwell and losing weight rapidly and saw a doctor, who could find nothing amiss.
 On 4 December, Clarke collapsed at his home and died suddenly of a heart attack.
-His death was exactly a month after fellow countrymen Malcolm Marshall's death of colon cancer.
-He was one week short of his 45th birthday and left his wife Peggy; his son Shakeem and four daughters; Sasha, Desiree, Dawn and Shelly.
+His death was exactly a month after fellow countryman Malcolm Marshall's death from colon cancer.
+Clarke died one week short of his 45th birthday; he left his wife Peggy, son Shakeem and four daughters: Sasha, Desiree, Dawn and Shelly.